 The condition is called eosinophilic esophagitis, or EE or EoE.
-It affects between one and four of every 10,000 people in the U.S.
+It can happen at any age and is commonly seen in white males.

 Symptoms of EoE vary from person to person and may include:

-Your doctor will take your medical history and will likely want to test you for allergies.
-He or she will probably do an endoscopy.
-This is an outpatient procedure that involves passing a thin, flexible scope with a camera through your mouth to look at your esophagus.
-The doctor will check for physical signs of inflammation and an increased number of eosinophils.
-To confirm the diagnosis, your health provider will likely need to take a biopsy, or tissue sample, from your esophagus.
+Your healthcare provider will take your medical history and will likely want to test you for allergies.
+He or she will probably request an endoscopy by a gastroenterologist, a specialist in digestive (stomach and swallowing) disorders.
+This is an outpatient procedure that involves passing a thin, flexible endoscope with a camera through your mouth and down your throat to look at your esophagus.
+The gastroenterologist will check for physical signs of inflammation and an increased number of eosinophils.
+To confirm the diagnosis, your gastroenterologist will likely need to take a biopsy, or tissue sample, from your esophagus.

-Call your doctor if you have EoE and notice any of these symptoms:
+Call your healthcare provider if you have EoE and notice any of these symptoms:

 Increasing weight loss

 Living with EoE